$0 Down, 0% Interest, 0 Payments for 12 Months. Available until May 31.

 2. Measure Window Height

-For windows, measure from the sill, the horizontal piece forming the bottom of the frame, to the head jamb, the horizontal piece forming the top of the frame, with a tape measure.
+For windows, measure from the sill to the head jamb with a tape measure.
 If your window doesn’t have a head jamb, measure from the sill to the drywall.
 Write down the measurement.
+Take three measurements in three different locations to ensure accuracy.
+Use the shortest measurement.

 You don’t need to measure depth because a Marvin Replacement consultant will verify your measurements during your appointment.
 Window depth is tougher to measure because windows might not rest exactly at 90°.